terencehonles/mailman/src/mailman/docs/START.rst

 ``bin/mailman start`` to start the runner subprocess daemons, and of course ``bin/mailman stop`` to stop them.

-The `web ui`_ is being developed as a separate, Django-based project.
+Postorius is being developed as a separate, Django-based project.
 For now, all configuration happens via the command line and REST API.

 Mailman Web UI